-The Best Way to Drop 10 Grand: A Culinary Adventure Through India
+The Best Way to Drop 10 Grand: A Food Adventure Through India

 No matter the destination, the thread of all of Peggy Markel's trips are food and culture; which means a wide range of adventures will be had.

-Peggy has been touring food-driven travelers for 25 years.
-First in her adopted country of Italy and since expanded her intimate, expertly guided immersive culinary adventures to Rajasthan, India.
+Peggy has been touring food-driven travelers for more than 25 years.
+First in her adopted country of Italy, and she’s since expanded her intimate, expertly-guided, immersive culinary adventures to Rajasthan, India.

 No matter the destination, the thread of Peggy’s trips is food and culture; which means a wide range of adventures to be had.
-In India that includes riding elephants, visiting a hotel only accessible by boat, a jeep tour, and experiencing the thrilling center of the world’s spice market.
-“People of any age want challenge and travel is about challenge, to do things you’ve never done before,” says Peggy.
+On the India trip those experiences include riding elephants, visiting a hotel only accessible by boat, a jeep tour, and visiting the thrilling center of the world’s spice market.
+“People of any age want challenge and travel is about challenge,” says Peggy, “To do things you’ve never done before.”

 What to Expect:

-This trip is an awe-inspiring palace tour, but while a five-star experience, it’s a doorway into the heartbeat of India’s culinary treasures.
+This trip is an awe-inspiring palace tour, but while a five-star trip, it’s also a doorway into the heartbeat of India’s off-the-beaten path treasures.

 From there to Jodhpur you’ll go to one of the most picturesque spots for glamping.
-You’ll stay on the noble property in tents featuring four posted beds and indoor toilets.
-While that is surely a bonus, what you’ll takeaway is the incredible sunrises, lake and indigenous animals.
-In the village you’ll visit with weavers, potters and spend time in the school.
+You’ll stay on a noble property in tents featuring four-posted beds (and indoor plumbing).
+While that is surely a bonus, what you’ll takeaway are the incredible sunrises, lake and indigenous animals roaming the property.
+In the village you’ll visit with weavers, potters and spend time in a local school.

 Over the course of the trip you’ll witness the Asian spice trade alongside locals.
 You’ll visit families and spend time with home cooks.
 You’ll learn from a grandmother and gain the understanding of depth and breadth of Indian cooking and cuisine.
-No more spoilers other than to say, this trip is both other worldly and lavish.
+No more spoilers other than to say, this trip is both other-worldly and lavish.
 It is, however, going to cost you a pretty (well worth it) penny.
-So, start saving.
+So, start filling your piggy banks.